 4. An Orbital Sander.

 If you ever buy one, they go a very long way and will last you over 20 years, even well-used!
-The cheaper ones on AliExpress will do more than enough for our hobby.
+And they will do more than enough for our hobby.

 Again, an orbital sander is not an essential tool, but what it will do is make a better job when used with a simple jig to clean off and thicknessing window assemblies.